Top 25 Chicago Tours, Events & Activities

 Let’s be honest:

-You can’t go wrong with any Chicago tour in summer, but it’s really the best time to get off the beaten path and truly explore Chicago with the ideas we’ve curated below.
+You can’t go wrong with any Chicago tour in the summertime, but it’s really the best time to get off the beaten path and truly explore Chicago with the ideas we’ve curated below.
+And if this list still isn’t enough, be sure to check out our 18+ Best Summer Chicago Things to Do guide for even more ideas and options.

 Many North Siders will tell you there’s nowhere better during summer in Chicago than at Wrigley Field.
 Get a behind-the-scenes, 75- to 90-minute guided Wrigley Field tour that includes everything from the press box and Chicago Cubs’ own dugout to the famed field itself.